The cohort's signature weekend at the St. Stephen Christian Retreat Center in Titusville, Florida.

 Final meal together before checkout.

-A quiet, wooded retreat property on the Florida space coast.
+A private retreat property on the Florida space coast with private lodging rooms overlooking the Indian River.
 The center provides on-site lodging, all meals, a main conference room, and a chapel.

 The conference room is centrally air-conditioned, so a light cardigan or sweater is recommended for sessions.